HypeCheck

 What the Science Says

-Parsley leaf is a common culinary herb derived from Petroselinum crispum.
-Animal studies suggest it may have antioxidant properties and could help reduce liver fat accumulation in high-fructose diets, and may offer some protective effects in diabetic conditions.
-However, these findings come exclusively from rat studies, and there is currently no reliable human clinical evidence supporting these effects.
+Parsley leaf is a widely used culinary herb derived from Petroselinum crispum.
+Animal studies suggest it may have antioxidant properties and could help reduce fat accumulation in the liver when diet-induced.
+One rat study also indicated it might help manage blood sugar levels in diabetic pregnancy models.
+However, these findings come exclusively from animal research, and there is currently no reliable human clinical evidence supporting these effects.

 What It Doesn't Do